AP6YC/AdaptiveResonance.jl/README.md

 ### Software

+Adaptive Resonance Theory has been developed in theory and in application by many research groups since the theory's conception, and so this project was not developed in a vacuum.
+This project itself is built upon the wisdom and precedent of decades of previous work in ART in a variety of programming languages.
-The code in this repository is inspired by and occasionally leverages the following repositories:
+The code in this repository is inspired the following repositories:

 - [ACIL Organization GitHub](https://github.com/ACIL-Group)
   - MATLAB